10/15/19

 1. Line a work surface with parchment paper.
 Add the quick-cooking oats to a large mixing bowl then set aside.

 2. Melt butter in a saucepan over medium heat.
-Stir in sugar, salt and milk then bring to a boil over medium-high heat, stirring frequently.
+Stir in sugar and milk then bring to a boil over medium-high heat, stirring frequently.
 Once boiling, cook mixture for 1 full minute.
 Remove from heat immediately.
 Do not let mixture boil longer than 1 minute.

 3. Add peanut butter and vanilla to the saucepan then stir until peanut butter is melted.
 Pour mixture into the mixing bowl with oats then gently stir until well combined.